wotbrew/relic/README.md

 [[:table :Customer]]
 ```

-You derive new relvars by appending statements to the vector, there is a whole algebra of statements to choose from, like SQL.
+You derive new relvars by appending statements to the vector, statements are relational operators, like SQL.

 ```clojure
  [[:table :Customer]